nat6781/nat6781/about.md

   </div>
 </div>

 I'm a recent graduate from the **University of Nottingham** with an MSc in Cyber-Physical Systems, awarded with Distinction.
-This followed my undergraduate degree in Computer Science at the **University of Warwick** after I chose to specialise and gain deeper experience in academic research.
-Here I developed an interest in Artifical Intelligence, sociology, and interaction design.
-I am particularly in how human behaviour shapes the development of sensing systems.
+This followed my undergraduate degree in Computer Science, at the **University of Warwick**, to gain deeper experience in academic research.
+Here I developed an interest in AI, sociology, and interaction design.
+I am particularly intersted in the use of technology as an accessible aid and how human behaviour shapes the development of sensing systems.

  <!--